Azure/CCOInsights/install/TroubleshootingGuide.md

 #### Relationships Model

-If something happens and all the relationships between tables are broken, the following picture shows the actual relationship model inside the CCO Power BI dashboard.
+In some ocasions when having both Power BI Desktop versions installed on the computer we have seen the Data Relationship model to dissapear.
+If that happens you can use the following reference to manually reconfigure the relationship between tables.
+It should also help you to understand how we defined the Data Model in case you want to expand the default content

 ![relationship model](/install/images/RelationshipsModel.PNG)